This report shows the key role of end-use energy data and indicators in monitoring energy efficiency around the world. More »»

 The IEA role is to assist and co-ordinate countries’ efforts through the maintenance of transparent international databases, the development of state-of-the-art energy indicators and collaboration with other international organisations.

-The IEA has since 1997 developed a series of energy indicators to study energy-use developments and analyse factors behind changes in energy use and CO₂ emissions.
-Energy indicators (and the underlying databases) reveal key relationships between energy use, energy prices and economic activity.
+Since 1997, the IEA has developed a series of energy indicators to study energy-use developments and analyse factors behind changes in energy use and CO2 emissions.
+Energy indicators (and the underlying databases) reveal key relationships among energy use, energy prices and economic activity.
 This insight is crucial when assessing and monitoring past and present energy policies, and for designing effective future action.
 This work on indicators also aims at increasing the transparency, quality, completeness and timeliness of energy-related data.

 Energy Efficiency Indicators: Essentials for Policy Making

 In this context, it is important to develop and maintain well-founded indicators to better inform policy making and help decision makers formulate policies that are best suited to domestic and/or international objectives.
-Yet, choosing and developing appropriate indicators to support the development of policies is not straightforward.
-This publication and its companion document Energy Efficiency Indicators: Fundamentals on Statistics are intended to provide the necessary tools to initiate and/or further develop in-depth indicators to support the decision-making process.
+Yet choosing and developing appropriate indicators to support the development of policies is not straightforward.
+Energy Efficiency Indicators: Essentials for Policy Making and its companion document (see below) are intended to provide the necessary tools to initiate and/or further develop in-depth indicators to support the decision-making process.

 Energy Efficiency Indicators: Fundamentals on Statistics